 Staff support team comment:

 Re. d), Must all requests be logged?
-What information must be logged?
+Yes What information must be logged?
+There must be guidance notes on this ouot there, at a minimum, date, id of requestor, copy of template, identity of person authorized to release data, whether or not individual is entitled to notice of disclosure and if not why not.
 Who would be able to access the logs?
+This also should be logged, access limitation applies.
+Certainly not third parties.
 EPDP Team may want to consider the guidance the European Data Protection Board provided on this issue in its 5 July 2018 letter. (“The EDPB considers that, unless there is an explicit prohibition in national law, appropriate logging mechanisms should be in place to log any access to nonpublic personal data processed in the context of WHOIS.
 In this context, such logging is considered required as part of the security obligation of controllers (article 32), as well as the obligation and in order to be able to demonstrate compliance with the GDPR (accountability) (article 5(2))… It is up to ICANN and other controllers participating in the WHOIS system to ensure that logging information is not disclosed to unauthorized entities, in particular with a view of not jeopardizing legitimate law enforcement activities.”)

 Re. e), Does this imply that the data subject is informed every time a balancing test is carried out with respect to his/her data?
+Not in my view….local law applies re law enforcement einvestigations.
+Highest standard for due process should be the basis of the policy, exceptions can be argued by the relevant third parties who request access and data controller must be permitted to refuse a fundamental violation of human rights.
+E.g. persecution of religious or political believers

 The EPDP Team recommends that the following requirements are applicable to the entity disclosing the data and must be confirmed & enforced by [TBC]: